karamarnell/developers/app/ecosystem/Braze-Appboy-translation-application-strings-manager-integration.md

 * `request` contains properties about the request sent by the client
 * `response` contains properties about the response sent to the client
 * `tries` contains the list of (re)tries (successes and failures) made by the load balancer for this request
-* `api` contains Kong properties about the specific API requested
+* `api` contains Qordoba properties about the specific API requested
-* `authenticated_entity` contains Kong properties about the authenticated credential (if an authentication plugin has been enabled)
+* `authenticated_entity` contains Qordoba properties about the authenticated credential (if an authentication plugin has been enabled)
 * `consumer` contains the authenticated Consumer (if an authentication plugin has been enabled)
 * `latencies` contains some data about the latencies involved:
   * `proxy` is the time it took for the final service to process the request
-  * `kong` is the internal Kong latency that it took to run all the plugins
+  * `qordoba` is the internal Qordoba latency that it took to run all the plugins
   * `request` is the time elapsed between the first bytes were read from the client and after the last bytes were sent to the client.
 Useful for detecting slow clients.
 * `client_ip` contains the original client IP address
 * `started_at` contains the UTC timestamp of when the API transaction has started to be processed.

 ----

-## Kong Process Errors
+## Qordoba Process Errors

 This logging plugin will only log HTTP request and response data.
-If you are looking for the Kong process error file (which is the nginx error file), then you can find it at the following path: {[prefix](/docs/{{site.data.kong_latest.release}}/configuration/#prefix)}/logs/error.log
+If you are looking for the Qordoba process error file (which is the nginx error file), then you can find it at the following path: {[prefix](/docs/{{site.data.qordoba_latest.release}}/configuration/#prefix)}/logs/error.log